skeoop/skeoop.github.io/labs/Lab1-feedback.md

 ```
 1. Method is not `static`.
 2. Its not supposed to **print anything**.
-3. The upper bound might not be 100!  you should ask the game.
+3. The upper bound might not be 100!  you should ask the game for the upper bound.
 4. The `GuessingGame` is supposed to count the guesses. **Don't** count guesses in GameSolver.

 ```java